LLNL/Silo/docs/subsets.md

   To achieve this, the caller passes a 3-tuple of the form `(void*) 0, (DBfile*) file, (char*) mbobjpath` as the remaining arguments.
   The initial `(void*)0` is required.
   The `(DBfile*)file` is the database handle of the Silo file in which all externally referenced arrays exist.
-  The third `(char*)mbobjpath`, which may be `NULL`, is the path within the file, either relative to the file’s current working directory, or absolute, at which the multi-block object holding the `ns_str` was found in the file.
+  The third `(char*)mbobjpath`, which may be `NULL`, is the path within the file, either relative to the file's current working directory, or absolute, at which the multi-block object holding the `ns_str` was found in the file.
-  All necessary externally referenced arrays must exist within the specified file using either relative paths from multi-block object’s home directory or the file’s current working directory or absolute paths.
+  All necessary externally referenced arrays must exist within the specified file using either relative paths from multi-block object's home directory or the file's current working directory or absolute paths.
 In this case `DBFreeNamescheme()` also frees memory associated with these arrays.

   A namescheme defines a mapping between the non-negative integers (e.g. the natural numbers) and a sequence of strings such that each string to be associated with a given integer (n) can be generated on the fly from printf-style formatting involving simple expressions.
   Nameschemes are most often used to define names of regions in region arrays or to define names of multi-block objects.